a2z2k26/bumba-voice/docs/integrations/README.md

 Part of BUMBA - Building Unified Multi-agent Business Applications
 ```

-This directory contains beginner-friendly, step-by-step integration guides for setting up CHATTA with various AI coding assistants and development tools.
+This directory contains beginner-friendly, step-by-step integration guides for setting up Bumba Voice with various AI coding assistants and development tools.
 Each guide assumes no prior experience with the tool and walks you through from installation to your first voice conversation.

 ## Available Integrations